unternet-co/web-applets/README.md

 > Want to use React?
 Svelte?
 Vue? – No problem, just install the dependencies and create an app the way you normally would in a website.
 So long as you're receiving the action events, it will all just work.

-Now if you run `npx @web-applets/inspector`, you should be able to test out your new applet directly.
+To test out this applet, first start the dev server with `npm run dev`, and take note of the dev server URL.
+Then, fire up the Web Applets inspector by running `npx @web-applets/inspector`, and enter the dev URL into the URL bar up the top.

+![A screenshot showing the 'playground' editing UI, with a web applets showing 'Hello, Web Applets'](docs/assets/web-applets-inspector.png)

+You can build this applet, by running `npm run build`, and host it on any static site host.
 This applet will now work in any environment where the SDK is installed.

-![A screenshot showing the 'playground' editing UI, with a web applets showing 'Hello, Web Applets'](docs/assets/web-applets-inspector.png)

 ## Integrating Web Applets into your client